junxit/us-congress-bills-110/metadata.md

 - 2008-09-09 — Placed on the House Calendar, Calendar No. 262.
 - 2008-09-09 — The House Committee on Rules reported an original measure, H. Rept.
 110-834, by Mr. Welch (VT).
 - 2008-09-09 — The House Committee on Rules reported an original measure, H. Rept.
 110-834, by Mr. Welch (VT).
+- 2008-09-10 — Considered as privileged matter. (consideration: CR H7963-7967)
+- 2008-09-10 — Considered as unfinished business. (consideration: CR H7967-7968)
+- 2008-09-10 — DEBATE - The House proceeded with one hour of debate on H. Res.
+1419.
+- 2008-09-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-10 — On agreeing to the resolution Agreed to by the Yeas and Nays: 223 - 190 (Roll no. 577). (text: CR H7963)
+- 2008-09-10 — On ordering the previous question Agreed to by the Yeas and Nays: 224 - 189 (Roll no. 576). (consideration: CR H7967-7968)
+- 2008-09-10 — POSTPONED PROCEEINGS - At the conclusion of debate on H.Res.
+1419, the Chair put the question of ordering the previous question on H.Res.
+1419 and by voice vote, announced that the ayes had prevailed.
+Mr. Hastings (WA) demanded the yeas and nays on ordering the previous question and further proceedings were postponed until later in the legislative day.
+- 2008-09-10 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 223 - 190 (Roll no. 577).(text: CR H7963)